Suicide by Perfectionism: An Exploration of Childhood Wounds

 I run a suicide helpline.
-I’ve heard these words from more than one physician.
+I’ve heard these words before.

 Even in death, the selfless physician strives to save lives.
 All but one’s own.